 The company's policy with regards to IBNR reserves is to calculate this as a percentage of gross written premium based on statistical analysis of late reported claims.
 Percentages were updated during the year.
 This did not have a significant impact.

 The risk and claim profile of the company does not indicate any conditions or variables that are likely to impact significantly upon the company's cash flow.
-During the year the assumptions used to estimate the ultimate cost of claims were updated.
-This did not have a significant impact.

-Technical provisions and reinsurance assets - continued 13.
+Technical provisions and reinsurance assets - continued